DanielJohnston/battleships/README.md

 Fifth implementation: As a player, so that I can have a coherent game, I would like ships to be constrained not to overlap

 Sixth implementation: As a player, so that I can win the game, I would like to be able to fire at my opponents board

+Seventh implementation: As a player, so that I know when to finish playing, I would like to know when I have won or lost